-- 1. Applicant files a special permit in accordance with the filing requirements specified in this regulation and the Town of Sturbridge Zoning Bylaw. - A Special Permit and/or Site Plan Approval may not be issued until a Public Hearing is held.
-The Public Hearing must be held within sixty-five (65) days from the date the application is filed. - 3.
-The Notice of the Public Hearing shall include: - a.
-The name of the applicant; - b.
-A description of the area or premises including street address, if any, or other adequate identification of the location; - c.
-Date, time, and place of hearing; - d.
-The subject matter of the hearing; and - e.
-The nature of the action requested. - 4.
-The Notice of the Public Hearing shall be: - a.
-Published in a newspaper of general circulation in the town once in each of two successive weeks.
-The first publication shall not be less than fourteen (14) days before the day of the hearing.
-The date of the public hearing should not be counted in the 14 days. - b.
-Posted in a conspicuous place in the Town Hall for a period of not less than fourteen (14) days before the day of the hearing. - c.
-The notice shall be mailed postage pre-paid to the applicant, abutters within 300' of all property lines including abutters in another town and across a public or private street or way, and the Planning Board of all abutting towns.
-The notice shall also be mailed to other individuals, boards, or agencies for review if required by the zoning bylaw. - 5.
-Within ninety (90) calendar days or any extended time following the date of the public hearing, the Special Permit Granting Authority shall take final action. - 6.
-If the Special Permit Granting Authority fails to take final action within the ninety-day (90) or extended time limit, the special permit shall be deemed granted. - 7.
-After the decision has been made the Special Permit Granting Authority and/or their designee (employees) shall file a copy of the decision with the Town Clerk within fourteen (14) days from the date of decision by the Special Permit Granting Authority. - 2.
-A copy of the decision shall be maintained in the files of the office of the Planning Board and a copy shall be mailed to the applicant and any other person that so requested a copy at the Public Hearing.
+- B. Special permit and site plan approval: procedural steps for a public hearing for a special permit and/or site plan approval: - (1) Applicant files a special permit in accordance with the filing requirements specified in this regulation and the Town of Sturbridge Zoning Bylaw. - (2) A special permit and/or site plan approval may not be issued until a public hearing is held.
+The public hearing must be held within 65 days from the date the application is filed. - (3) The notice of the public hearing shall include: - (a) The name of the applicant; - (b) A description of the area or premises, including street address, if any, or other adequate identification of the location; - (c) Date, time and place of hearing; - (d) The subject matter of the hearing; and - (e) The nature of the action requested. - (4) The notice of the public hearing shall be: - (a) Published in a newspaper of general circulation in the Town once in each of two successive weeks.
+The first publication shall not be less than 14 days before the day of the hearing.
+The date of the public hearing should not be counted in the 14 days. - (b) Posted in a conspicuous place in the Town Hall for a period of not less than 14 days before the day of the hearing. - (c) The notice shall be mailed postage pre-paid to the applicant, abutters within 300 feet of all property lines, including abutters in another town and across a public or private street or way, and the Planning Board of all abutting towns.
+The notice shall also be mailed to other individuals, boards, or agencies for review if required by the Zoning Bylaw. - (5) Within 90 calendar days or any extended time following the date of the public hearing, the special permit granting authority shall take final action. - (6) If the special permit granting authority fails to take final action within the ninety-day or extended time limit, the special permit shall be deemed granted. - (7) After the decision has been made, the special permit granting authority and/or their designee (employees) shall file a copy of the decision with the Town Clerk within 14 days from the date of decision by the special permit granting authority. - (8) A copy of the decision shall be maintained in the files of the office of the Planning Board and a copy shall be mailed to the applicant and any other person that so requested a copy at the public hearing.
 (MGL c.
-40A§9)
+40A, § 9) - C. Subdivision approval: procedural steps for a public hearing for a subdivision plan.